SaifKbishi/iCommerce/README.md

 To demonstrate a real E-commenrce application i used a free online REST API [fakeStoreApi](https://fakestoreapi.com/).

 ### React UI library
-I have robusted and customized it with [MUI](https://mui.com/), the React library UI library.
+I have robusted and customized it with [MUI](https://mui.com/), the React UI library.
-I create design themes for this specific application.
+I have created design themes for this specific application.

+### `npm test`
+To run tests using jest